-Richard Heinberg is the author of eleven books, including some of the seminal works on society’s current energy and environmental sustainability crisis:
+Richard Heinberg is the author of twelve books, including some of the seminal works on society’s current energy and environmental sustainability crisis:

 - The End of Growth: Adapting the Our New Economic Reality (2011)

 - The Post Carbon Reader: Managing the 21st Century’s Sustainability Crises (2010; co-editor)

 - Blackout: Coal, Climate, and the Last Energy Crisis (2009)